Design a bedroom in modern style with AI

 • Picking 4+ accent colors so the restraint disappears.

-Constraints the AI respects.
+Measurements and circulation to verify.
 Keep a walking path on at least one side of the bed.
 Nightstands should match the height of the mattress top.
 Leave space for a dresser or storage on the wall perpendicular to the bed.

 Modern vs. Scandinavian

-See Scandinavian Bedroom →
+See Scandinavian for a bedroom →

 Modern vs. Farmhouse

-See Farmhouse Bedroom →
+See Farmhouse for a bedroom →

 What is modern bedroom design?